 Eat a heart-healthy diet to reduce your risk for AFib.
 The American Heart Association recommends a diet low in fat and cholesterol.
 Choose nutrient-rich foods, including fruits and vegetables, whole grains, low-fat dairy products, skinless poultry and fish, and nuts and legumes.
 Limit saturated fat, trans fat, sodium, red meats, and sugar.

 Smoking is detrimental to your body and your health in every respect, and it can increase your chances of developing atrial fibrillation, heart disease, and stroke.
 Try smoking cessation aids such as the nicotine patch, gum, or lozenges.
 Talk to your doctor about kicking the habit, as there are also medical treatments available to help you quit.

 Taking blood thinners (anticoagulants) can reduce the risk of having a stroke in patients with AFib by up to 70 percent.
-But it's important to know that these medications can interact with some foods, supplements, or other medications.
-Talk to your doctor to find out what foods you can eat, and which ones you should avoid, while you are taking anticoagulants.
+But you should know that these medications can interact with some foods, supplements, and other medications.
+Talk to your doctor to find out what foods you can eat, and which ones you should avoid, while you take anticoagulants.

 Limit Alcohol and Stimulants

 If you have atrial fibrillation, it's probably ok to have a drink or two on occasion.
 Moderation is key.
-But large amounts of alcohol should be avoided as it can increase your risk of developing AFib by 50%.
+But large amounts of alcohol should be avoided.
+Heavy drinking can increase your risk of developing AFib by 50%.
 Alcohol can also affect blood thinners you may be taking, and increase your risk of bleeding.